ivanceras/diwata/README.md

 Notes:

-[1]: This has been tried before (compiere, adempiere, openbravo, salesforce) etc.

-[2]: You can use sakila database dump as demo database https://github.com/ivanceras/sakila
+[1]: You can use sakila database dump as demo database https://github.com/ivanceras/sakila

 ## Patreon:
 Please support me on [patreon](https://www.patreon.com/ivanceras), so I can dedicate more time to the development of this project